 I nodded, then slowly grinned.
 “It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.”

 He smiled.
 “You’re just stubborn enough.”
 He shooed his hands at me.
 “Now, go.
 Study hard, and I hope you pass.
 Not many apprentices do the first time.”

-As Mr. Sage and I walked toward the courtroom exit, he leaned down.
-“You know everyone’s been humoring you … even your father.”
+As Mr. Sage and I walked towards the courtroom exit, he leaned down.
+“You know everyone’s been humoring you … even your father?”